 Children must be at least 12 years of age to participate in this expedition cruise; however, on a case-by-case basis, children ages 8-11 may be accepted with additional screening.

-Personalized medical insurance covering the risks of evacuation and repatriation (cruise days only), to a maximum benefit per paying traveler of 100,000 EUR, is included in the cost of this trip.
-In addition to the emergency evacuation insurance, we highly recommend our travelers protect their investment with travel insurance that includes trip cancellation and other benefits.
-Our partners at Travelex offer a variety of plans and policies to fit every trip and budget.
-You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
+Personalized medical insurance covering the risks of evacuation and repatriation (cruise days only), to a maximum benefit per paying traveler of 100,000 EUR, is included in the cost of this trip for passengers under 90 years old.
+In addition to the emergency evacuation insurance, we highly recommend our travelers protect their investment with additional travel insurance that includes trip cancellation and other benefits.
+Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
+Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Arctic expedition.